eztaah/multiplayer-hub/README.md

-# Multiplayer Room
+# Multiplayer Hub

-Multiplayer room made using SFML and Enet libraries.
+Multiplayer hub made using SFML and Enet libraries.

 ### Controls
 - Use `Z` `Q` `S` `D` to move the player.